FAQ

 How does billing work for Forest School?

 Our Forest School Year goes from August – May.
 A $50 non-refundable processing fee is due upon enrollment in Forest School.
-Tuition is then automatically withdrawn MONTHLY from the credit card on file.
-Monthly tuition withdraws will start on August 7, 2023.
+Tuition is then automatically withdrawn monthly from the credit card on file.